Nørre Aaby

 Nørre Aaby is a town in central Denmark, located in Middelfart Municipality on the island of Funen.
 Until Kommunalreformen ("The Municipality Reform" of 2007) it was the site of the municipal council of the now former Nørre Aaby Municipality.

 The town is most known for the great number of efterskoler located around the town: Viby Efterskole, Båring Efterskole, Vesterdal Efterskole, Nørre Åby Efterskole and Eisbjerghus Efterskole.

-The population of Nørre Aaby is 3,133 (1 January 2022).
+The population of Nørre Aaby is 3,196 (1 January 2025).

+Nørre Aaby is served by Nørre Aaby railway station located on the railway line across Funen.